 As a horse owner, it is important to understand which diseases pose a threat to your horse’s health.
-Part of your horse’s healthcare plan should include vaccination against the core equine diseases, as established by the American Association of Equine Practitioners.
+Part of your horse’s health care plan should include vaccination against the core equine diseases, as established by the American Association of Equine Practitioners (AAEP).
 Two viral diseases which make AAEP’s list include:

-- Eastern Equine Encephalomyelitis (EEE or EEEV or Triple E)
+- Eastern Equine Encephalomyelitis (EEE, EEEV, or Triple E)

 - West Equine Encephalomyelitis (WEE or WEEV)

-If left unprotected, horses can suffer severe nervous system damage.
+If left unprotected, horses can suffer severe nervous system damage from these diseases.